ivanseibel/my-wallet/README.md

 - editorconfig - Helps developers define and maintain consistent coding styles between different editors and IDEs
 - styled-components - Visual primitives for the component age
 - eslint - Find and fix problems in your JavaScript code
+- phosphor-icons - A set of open source icons

 ## Issues <a name = "issues"></a>